-Condensate carryover happens when dehumidification takes place on chilled water coils or DX coils.
-Typically drain pans are placed under the coils to take care of any water drip, but there are situations when water is carried past the drain pan and down the system, which can be an issue when you have it running down your duct work.
+Condensate carryover happens when dehumidification takes place on chilled water or DX coils.
+Typically drain pans are placed under air cooling coils to take care of any water that is generated when cooling air below its dew point.
+But there are situations when water is carried past the drain pan, which can be an issue when you have it running down duct work.
 The amount and distance of water carryover is influenced by the following:

-- Sometimes localized air velocity across a coil exceeds 500 ft./minute.
+- Sometimes localized or general air velocity across a coil exceeds 500 ft./minute.
 This is usually the result of bad design and will almost always cause a problem.

 - Multiple coils in a bank stacked 3 or 4 high.
 These systems often require intermediate drain pans under each coil since carryover at the top of the bank would travel a long distance.

-- New coils have less air resistance than older, dirty coils so velocity is higher which increases carryover.
-When installing new coils you sometimes have to you rebalance fan drives to maintain proper air velocities.
+- New coils have less air resistance than older, dirty coils so face velocity is higher and this can increase the possibility for carryover.
+When installing new coils one sometimes has to you rebalance fan drives to maintain proper air velocities.

 The most important design attribute for preventing condensate carryover is ensuring that air velocities don't exceed 500 feet/minute across the face area of any cooling coil.

 If you want more tips on coils, steam system maintenance, or how to maximize energy efficiency, contact the team at Campbell-Sevey.

 Posted on Tue, June 12, 2018